JohnERalston/random-react-lib-via-typescript/README.md

 # random-react-lib-via-typescript
 ## What
-This is a template for building tested react components in typescript.
+This is a template for building (tested) react component npm modules in typescript.

-The component can be used in any React app (typescript or otherwise).
+The component(s)/module can be used in any React app (typescript or otherwise).

-(_A typescript Interface is also exported.
+(_in this example, a typescript Interface is also exported.
 It's the prop type that the component takes.
-This is a useful type defination when the librayr is used in a trypscript app_)
+This is a useful type defination when the library is used in a trypscript app_)

 ## How to use
 Normally a person would `npm install random-react-lib-via-typescript` but this is not a published module.
 It's a template for building React npm libraries.